-- o Individual/Individuals to whom students and employees should report criminal offenses. - A LIBI official who has significant responsibility for student and campus activities, including, but not limited to, student discipline and campus judicial proceedings. - O An official is defined as any person who has the authority and the duty to take action or to respond to particular issues on behalf of the college.

-The function of a campus security authority is to report to the Director of Operations, who is designated by LIBI to collect crime report information, those allegations of Clery Act crimes that he or she receives.
+- Employees that are specified as individuals to whom students and employees should report criminal offenses are all referred to as CSAs. - LIBI officials who have significant responsibility for student and campus activities, including, but not limited to, student discipline and campus judicial proceedings are CSAs. - An official is defined as any person who has the authority and the duty to take action or to respond to particular issues on behalf of the College. - The function of a CSA is to report to the Registrar, who is designated by LIBI to collect crime report information, those allegations of Clery Act crimes that he or she receives.